slackapi/steno/docs/index.md

 # Getting Started with Steno

 Steno is your sidekick for developing tests for your Slack app.
 Use Steno to record and replay HTTP requests and responses to and from your app.
-Then, you'll be able to run tests on your app without worrying about manually recreating state in actual Slack workspaces (or teams) or manually reproducing events.
+Then, you'll be able to run tests on your app without worrying about manually recreating state in actual Slack workspaces or manually reproducing events.
 Hello, automation and continuous integation! :wave:

 It doesn't matter which language you chose to program with or how your app is structured.
 Steno is a CLI tool that starts a server outside your process, so as long as your app speaks HTTP (all Slack apps do), you're ready to go!

 ## The Workflow

 Steno is easiest to use if you follow this workflow.
-For many of you, this might look familiar- it's based on tried-and-true integration testing patterns.
+For many of you, this might look familiar -- it's based on tried-and-true integration testing patterns.
 But let's get out of the jargon and jump straight into it.

 1. **Pick a behavior in your app that you want to test.**